slerman12/UnifiedML/README.md

 *A unique experiment* is distinguished by the flags: ```experiment=```, ```Agent=```, ```task=```, and ```seed=```.

+RL replays also save uniquely w.r.t. a date-time.
+In case of multiple saved replays per a unique experiment, the most recent is loaded.

 You can change the Agent load/save path with ```load_path=```/```save_path=``` and ```replay.path=``` for experience replays.
 All three accept string paths e.g. ```load_path='./Checkpoints/Exp/DQNAgent/classify/MNIST_1.pt'```.

 Careful, without ```replay.save=true``` a replay, whether new or loaded, will be deleted upon terminate, except for the offline classification replays.

 <details>
 <summary>
-More details on replays
+Click here if you're confused about replays
 </summary>
 <br>

-In UnifiedML, replays are an efficient storage format for data that support both static and dynamic (changing/growing) datasets.
+In UnifiedML, replays are an efficient accelerated storage format for data that support both static and dynamic (changing/growing) datasets.

 By default, classify tasks are offline, so you don't have to worry about manually loading or saving replays.
 Only online tasks may redundantly create new replays (if ```replay.load=true``` is not set) or potentially delete existing replays (if ```replay.save=true``` is not set).

-RL replays also save uniquely w.r.t. a date-time.
-In case of multiple saved replays per a unique experiment, the most recent is loaded.
+Think of them as Pytorch Datasets but with extra features (truly-shared RAM with adaptive hard-disk memory-mapping and support for both static and expanding data lengths, as well as saving stats about the data for standardization, normalization, etc.).

+You can disable the use of replays with ```stream=true```.

+In RL, this is equivalent to on-policy training.
+In classification, it means you'll just directly use the Pytorch Dataset, without all the fancy replay features and accelerations.

 </details>